Salicylic acid: Medicine

-Salicylic acid as a medication is commonly used to remove the outer layer of the skin.
+Salicylic acid as a medication is commonly used to remove the outermost layer of the skin.
 As such, it is used to treat warts, psoriasis, acne vulgaris, ringworm, dandruff, and ichthyosis.

 Similar to other hydroxy acids, salicylic acid is an ingredient in many skincare products for the treatment of seborrhoeic dermatitis, acne, psoriasis, calluses, corns, keratosis pilaris, acanthosis nigricans, ichthyosis, and warts.

 Uses in manufacturing

 Salicylic acid is used as a food preservative, a bactericide, and an antiseptic.

 Salicylic acid is used in the production of other pharmaceuticals, including 4-aminosalicylic acid, sandulpiride, and landetimide (via salethamide).
+It is also used in picric acid production.

-Salicylic acid has long been a key starting material for making acetylsalicylic acid (aspirin).
-Aspirin (acetylsalicylic acid or ASA) is prepared by the esterification of the phenolic hydroxyl group of salicylic acid with the acetyl group from acetic anhydride or acetyl chloride.
+Salicylic acid has long been a key starting material for making acetylsalicylic acid (ASA or aspirin).
+ASA is prepared by the acetylation of salicylic acid with the acetyl group from acetic anhydride or acetyl chloride.
 ASA is the standard to which all the other non-steroidal anti-inflammatory drugs (NSAIDs) are compared.
 In veterinary medicine, this group of drugs is mainly used for treatment of inflammatory musculoskeletal disorders.

-Bismuth subsalicylate, a salt of bismuth and salicylic acid, is the active ingredient in stomach-relief aids such as Pepto-Bismol, is the main ingredient of Kaopectate, and "displays anti-inflammatory action (due to salicylic acid) and also acts as an antacid and mild antibiotic".
+Bismuth subsalicylate, a salt of bismuth and salicylic acid, "displays anti-inflammatory action (due to salicylic acid) and also acts as an antacid and mild antibiotic".
+It is an active ingredient in stomach-relief aids such as Pepto-Bismol and some formulations of Kaopectate.

-Other derivatives include methyl salicylate used as a liniment to soothe joint and muscle pain and choline salicylate used topically to relieve the pain of mouth ulcers.
+Other derivatives include methyl salicylate, used as a liniment to soothe joint and muscle pain, and choline salicylate, which is used topically to relieve the pain of mouth ulcers.
 Aminosalicylic acid is used to induce remission in ulcerative colitis, and has been used as an antitubercular agent often administered in association with isoniazid.

 Sodium salicylate is a useful phosphor in the vacuum ultraviolet spectral range, with nearly flat quantum efficiency for wavelengths between 10 and 100 nm.
 It fluoresces in the blue at 420 nm.
 It is easily prepared on a clean surface by spraying a saturated solution of the salt in methanol followed by evaporation.

 Mechanism of action

 Salicylic acid modulates COX-1 enzymatic activity to decrease the formation of pro-inflammatory prostaglandins.
 Salicylate may competitively inhibit prostaglandin formation.
-Salicylate's antirheumatic (nonsteroidal anti-inflammatory) actions are a result of its analgesic and anti-inflammatory mechanisms.